syntasso/workshop/enhancing-a-promise/README.md

 You spoke with application teams and you've decided to offer a new service.
 You'll be adding Postgres to your platform.

-The billing team is a key stakeholder for the platform, and you know that, as always, their team will need a cost centre for each new instance of your Postgres service.
-They need to be able to charge back to the right team for billing.
+The billing team is a key stakeholder for the platform, they will need a cost centre for each new instance of your Postgres service to charge back to the right team for billing.

 For the purposes of this exercise, you know that all of the underlying functionality to get the billing team what it needs is already in place.